 What is Hypertonicity?

-Hypertonicity is when the muscles are excessively tight or constantly contracted.
-This can affect various muscles in the body, including those on the pelvic floor, which play a crucial role in bladder and bowel control, and also referred to as hypertonic pelvic floor or high muscle tone.
+Hypertonicity occurs when the muscles are excessively tight or constantly contracted.
+This can affect various muscles in the body, including those on the pelvic floor, which play a crucial role in bladder and bowel control, and are also referred to as hypertonic pelvic floor or high muscle tone.

 These muscles must contract and relax appropriately to maintain continence and allow for normal urination and bowel movements.
 When these muscles are hypertonic, they are too tight, leading to dysfunction and contributing to incontinence.